Care & Therapy

 What are the outcomes sought by the Reconnect Care & Therapy programme?

-- Reuniting the young person with their Whanau/Family in supporting their permanency placement identified by Child Youth and Family.
+- Reuniting the young person with their Whanau/Family in supporting their permanency placement identified by Oranga Tamariki.

 As a subset of key elements of the service for which positive outcomes are required include:

-- Provision of social work with and supervision of the clients
+- Provision of social work and supervision of the clients.

-- Efficient and effecting care giver recruitment, training and support.
+- Efficient and effective care giver recruitment, training and support.

-- The effective arrangement and monitoring of care of the young people and lastly the provision of reasonable needs to the young person.
+- The effective arrangement and monitoring of care for the young people and lastly the provision of reasonable needs to the young person.